Marine Superintendent- Tankers

 Job Description:

-• Perform all required Watchstanding, maintenance and repair of a diesel electric training vessel's systems as assigned by the Chief Engineer
+• Perform all required Watchstanding, maintenance and repair of ship's systems as assigned by the Chief Engineer, but specifically Electrical and Electronic systems in general and specifically High Voltage generation and propulsion aboard the current TS Empire State

-• Operate, manage and perform assigned duties of a Computerized Maintenance Management System
+• Operate, manage and perform assigned duties of a Maintenance Work Order System

 • Operate, manage and perform assigned duties of a Safety Management System

-• Participation on Summer Sea Term (SST) would be required for at least one half of the SST (Cruise A or Cruise B) with duties to include training and development of cadets onboard the ship during SST's by a subject matter expert capable of mentoring 600 cadets that go on SST
+• Participation on Summer Sea Term would be required for at least one half of the SST (Cruise A or Cruise B) with duties to include training and development of cadets onboard the ship during SST by a subject matter expert capable of mentoring 500 cadets

-• Advise and mentor cadets in the engine license program
+• A direct advisor and mentor to engineering cadets in the engine license program

 • Advise the Indoctrination Program and works with Cadet IDO leadership to develop MUG engineering training programs during the academic semesters

-• Support the cooperation between the ship, the regiment, academia and the professional development programs
+• Support the cooperation between the ship, the regiment, academia and professional development programs

 • When necessary, assist the TSES Engine Dept with the Dean of Admissions to recruit potential students including Open Houses and other events to showcase the College and in particular the engine training program on the ship